NOSM University Research Toward Health Hub (NORTHH)

 What is the POPLAR Data Platform?

 The POPLAR Data Platform is used to securely collect EMR data in family practices and primary care sites across Ontario.
-This is being coordinated by the University of Toronto Practice-Based Research Network (UTOPIAN).
+This is coordinated by the University of Toronto Practice-Based Research Network (UTOPIAN).
 The data undergoes standardization and de-identification processes, which means that information such as names or phone numbers is not included in the database.

 - Understand more about how these conditions are managed today